 low white blood cell count

-sleep apnea - a condition where you stop breathing for short periods during your normal
+sleep apnoea - a condition where you stop breathing for short periods during your

 urinary retention (a condition where you can't completely empty your bladder)

 an enlarged prostate

 history of alcohol or drug abuse

 Tell your doctor or mental health professional if you have any mental/mood changes